russellpropert/graphql-restaurant-exercise/README.md

 # GraphQL Restaurant Exercise

 ## Description
-This is a GraphQL API demo.
+This is a GraphiQL API demo.
 It can be used with Postman, but it also has its own interface.
 The queries and mutations in restaurant_queries.txt can be used to demonstrate the API's functionality.

 ## How To Run
 [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) is required to run.